titus-joseph/cypressTest/README.md

 # AsosStudentDiscount
-Steps to Run the test
+This is a Cucumber Cypress Framework Created for ASOS Student discount Feature Test Steps to Run the test
 1. Install node  in your machine from   https://nodejs.org/en/
 2. verify the node is installed by executing  'node' in the command prompt